rohan-paul/monsterapi_test/LN_Post_15-Feb-2024.md

 ----------

-Below report showcase a benchmark of serving Zephyr-7b, using Monster Deploy on GPUs such as Nvidia RTX A5000 (24GB)  and A100 (80GB) in multiple scenarios.
+Below report showcases a benchmark of serving Zephyr-7b, using Monster Deploy on GPUs such as Nvidia RTX A5000 (24GB)  and A100 (80GB) in multiple scenarios.